shortland/Stock-Market-Simulator-2/README.md

 <h3>Client:</h3>
 - Written with HTML, CSS, JS; meaning it'll run on a browser.
 - Grabs server data, parses JSON and presents it in HTML.

+Not fully functional/public friendly: [Demo/Beta](http://ilankleiman.com/projects/StockMarketSimulator2/)

+<p>This isn't supposed to be a game on its own - it could be though.
+It's part of a larger game I'm working on.</p>